Apple Pie Cupcakes With Whipped Cream Topping

 - Why did my cupcakes sink in the middle?

-- How do I keep the whipped cream from deflating?
+- How can I keep the whipped cream from deflating?

-- Bake and core the cupcakes up to 2 days ahead and store airtight, make the filling up to 2 days ahead, and whip and pipe the cream within 4 hours of serving for best texture.
+- Bake the cupcakes and cook the apple filling up to one day ahead, then store them separately.
+Fill and pipe with whipped cream within a few hours of serving for the best texture.

 Serving Suggestions